SriGoli-0123/AML_Robust_Deepfake_Detection/README.md

 Whenever you feel bored and want to stop the code, just press Ctrl+C to halt, and it completes the video which was in the middle of preprocessing and save it.

 The code can be resumed with the same command, and you can view the progress in the checkpoint json file.

+for the other manipulated types, change the CATEGORY variable in the code to one of the 4 types, and run the codes once again: deepfakes, face2face, faceswap, neuraltextures

 ```